Strong Duality in Risk-Constrained Nonconvex Functional Programming: Introduction and Problem Setting

-As indicated in (\ref{eq:Base}), performance risks are further restricted to the finite-dimensional set ${\cal X}\subseteq{\bf C}$ and resource allocations are further restricted to the infinite-dimensional set $\Pi$.
-More specialized (yet general enough) assumptions on the structure of (\ref{eq:Base}) which enable the development of the results advocated in this paper will be discussed in due course.
+We call $\boldsymbol{x}$ a \textit{performance risk vector}, since it is used to optimally bound the performance of a policy $\boldsymbol{p}$ evaluated using the composite functional $-\boldsymbol{\rho}(-\boldsymbol{f}(\cdot,\bullet))$ within the corresponding constraint.
+Observe that the functional inequality constraints of \eqref{eq:Base} couple the finite/infinite-dimensional variables of the problem.
+As indicated in \eqref{eq:Base}, performance risks are further restricted to the finite-dimensional set ${\cal X}\subseteq \mathbb{R}^{N}$ and policies are further restricted to the infinite-dimensional set $\Pi$.
+More specific ---yet general enough--- assumptions on the structure of \eqref{eq:Base} enabling the development of the results advocated in this paper will be discussed in due course.

-As an example, if $i\in\mathbb{N}_{N}^{+}$ refers to a user of a wireless system, then the $i$-th entry of $\boldsymbol{\rho}$ may evaluate the risk associated with the service experienced by the $i$-th user; hereafter, $\boldsymbol{f}$ will also be called the \textit{service function}.
+Problem \eqref{eq:Base} manifests itself in a variety of interesting applications.
+As a canonical example coming from wireless systems engineering \cite{Ribeiro2012}, if $i\in\mathbb{N}_{N}^{+}$ refers to a user of a wireless system, then the $i$-th entry of $\boldsymbol{\rho}$ may evaluate the risk associated with the service experienced by the $i$-th user; hereafter, $\boldsymbol{f}$ will also be called the \textit{service function}.
 However, with the exception of very special scenarios, the service experienced by the $i$-th user \textit{can} (and, in general, will) be dependent on the services experienced by the rest of the users in the system.
-This is due to each service $f_{i}$ being a function of the coupling variables $\boldsymbol{p}(\boldsymbol{H})$ and $\boldsymbol{H}$, which are common to all users in the system.
-This general problem structure adheres to a large variety of resource allocation problems encountered in practice.

-Problem (\ref{eq:Base}) admits an equivalent and rather useful representation.
-By the duality theorem for coherent risk measures \citep[Theorem 6.5]{ShapiroLectures_2ND}, we have that for every risk measure $\rho$ which is convex, lower semicontinuous and positively homogeneous (i.e., in the class of those appearing in problem (\ref{eq:Base})), it holds that
+This is due to each service $f_{i}$ being a function of the coupling variables $\boldsymbol{p}(\boldsymbol{H})$ ---the resources--- and $\boldsymbol{H}$ ---the uncertainty---, which are common to all users in the system.
+This general structure adheres to, among others, a large variety of resource allocation problems encountered in practice (e.g., see Section \ref{subsec:Contributions} below, as well as Section \ref{subsec: resource allocation examples}).
+Problem \eqref{eq:Base} admits an equivalent and rather useful representation.
+By the duality theorem for risk measures \citep[Theorem 6.5]{ShapiroLectures_2ND}, we have that for every risk measure $\rho$ which is convex, proper, lower semicontinuous and positively homogeneous, it holds that